The next tools relate to dealing with the leather

 Hake brushes are wide goat hair brushes often resembling panflutes.
 A cheap alternative is available at hardware stores, with the cheap Chinese bristle brushes of various widths like the one pictured.
 The hake (ha' kay) brush can be used to manipulate thickness of slip over a different underlying clay color, by rapidly raising and lowering the brush on a pot as it turns on the wheel.
 The result may resemble a flower.

 To pour glaze, cups are used.
-My favorite is the throwaway cups included in dry clothes detergent.
+My favorite is the throwaway cups included in dry clothes detergent (good luck finding them anymore--easier to find long handled plastic measuring cups).
 I melt the handle midway over a match to a right angle, and dip it in water to freeze it there, making a handle which can hang over the edge of the glaze bucket.
 These cups can pour a wide glaze splash easily, and their rectangular corners make a spout useful for filling narrow vase necks without dripping on the outside.

 For squirting glaze or slip, ear syringes are the best size and shape.
 They fill easily, and can deliver as gentle or strong a stream as needed for the size of pot.
 Remember to rinse it out after every use, or it will build up a layer of glaze inside.